Other Thoughts about Parachutes

 Decorate a Parachute / Where to buy

 We have a 6 ft. parachute that we purchased from S&S Worldwide.
 It's plain white and you decorate it yourself with permanent markers.
-It's only $19.99 plus shipping.
+It was only $19.99 plus shipping.
 We bought it one year for VBS and had all the kids sign their name and write/draw something.
 Here's the link:

 https://www.ssww.com/item/6-color-me-parachute-W8253/